Topics:

 • A veteran unemployed at least four weeks (whether or not consecutive) or six months or more (whether or not consecutive) in the year prior to being hired.

-• Ex-Felons: convicted of a felony or released from prison for a felony within one year of the date of hire.
+• Ex-Felons: Someone convicted of a felony or released from prison for a felony within one year of the date of hire.

 • Designated Community Resident